danieljbk/kairos/README.md

 You must also type your email address in:
 - assets/private/gmail_username.txt

 That's it!
 You should now be able to run Kairos in your terminal.

-If there is an error, please create an issue.
-Thanks!
+If an error occurs, please notify me by creating an issue.
+Thank you!

 ## Reading Subscriber Data:
 The subscriber data used by Kairos is: